Can the Executor of a Will Access Bank Accounts? (Yes, Here's How)

 You might want your executor to send your sister all of your digital images or write a personal message to share on social media.
 Your executor will be able to carry out your instructions more easily, the more specific they are.
 With Trustworthy, you can access these documents anywhere and share them securely with expiring links.

-Ditch your piles of files by starting your 14-day free trial
+Ditch your piles of files by trying Trustworthy free

 Frequently Asked Questions: